 “Perhaps.
 We could try a Pahn Kahl servant.”

 None of them attend me, for I am the God King, he wrote.
 Besides, what if we did get a servant or two on our side?
 How would that expose the priests to the common people and the other gods?
+Nobody would believe a Phan Khal servant who contradicted the priests.

 She shook her head.
 “I don’t know,” she admitted.
-“I suppose you could try making a scene, running away or causing a distraction, then writing something where people could see it.”
+“I suppose you could try making a scene, running away or causing a distraction.”

 When outside of the palace, I am constantly attended by a troop of hundreds.
 Awakeners, soldiers, guards, priests, and Lifeless warriors.
 Do you honestly think I could make any kind of a scene without being rushed away before I could communicate with anyone?